 Keep the carving in a moisture area

-Dryness damages your wood carving over time, and that is why you should keep it in a moist area.
+Dryness damages your wood carving over time, so you should keep it in a moist area.
 The damage causes dullness on the surface and cracks on the wood surfaces.
 Add a humidifier to your room where you keep the carving.
 Keel the carving far away from a fireplace and heaters.
 That keeps the carving safe.

 Keep away the carving from excessive light

-Excessive or direct sunlight produces UV rays that damage your carving and damage your carving, which is why there are shades or gazebos to keep your outdoor carvings.
+Excessive or direct sunlight produces UV rays that damage your carving and carving, which is why there are shades or gazebos to keep your outdoor carvings.

-Light results in a dull appearance of the carving, and it affects your carving if it is dyed or colored.
+Light results in a dull appearance of the carving, affecting your carving if it is dyed or colored.
 Natural light makes the carving glow, but too much of it destroys your carving.
 Low amounts of natural light keep your carving attractive.
 For your indoor carvings, use display lights in the room.

 Avoid handling and touching the carving unnecessarily

-Touching your wood carving leaves footprints on the items, and that does not look nice.
+Touching your wood carving leaves footprints on the items, which does not look nice.
 Handling and moving the wood item deteriorates the quality of the carving.
 Limit the movements of the carving and traffic.
 It quickly wears off.
-Oils from the skin pile up and result in dirt.
+Oils from the skin pile up and result in the dirt.
 That envelops the beauty of your carving.